First Choice Neurology

 The Importance of Alzheimer’s & Brain Awareness Month

 The FDA’s approval of Leqembi marks a significant milestone in the field of Alzheimer’s research and treatment.
 This breakthrough drug offers new hope to millions of individuals suffering from the disease and their families.
 As we commemorate Alzheimer’s & Brain Awareness Month this June, let us use this occasion to increase public awareness, support ongoing research, and advocate for improved care and treatment options for those affected by Alzheimer’s.
-Together, we can make a difference in the lives of individuals living with Alzheimer’s and move closer to a world without this devastating disease.
+Together, we can make a difference in the lives of individuals living with Alzheimer’s.
+We move closer to a world without this devastating disease.

 Visit our Memory Cafe